rouskinlab/seismic-rna/docs/_sources/howto/run/relate.rst.txt

     batches may contain more than *N* reads, up to a maximum of 2\ *N* in the extreme case that only one read aligned in every mate pair.

+Relate setting: Overhangs
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+When relating sequencing reads, SEISMIC-RNA will by default compute relationships for all base calls between the smallest 5' aligned position and the greatest 3' aligned position.
+This occurs independent of mate alignment orientation, and can result in the relating of base calls that fall outside the region between mate starts, for instance, if the 5' mate aligns to the negative strand at a position less than the 3' mate start position on the positive strand.
+In certain rare circumstances, like when adapter trimming is inconsistent, or when using randomized adapter sequences during library preparation, this can result in SEISMIC-RNA calculating relationships for extraneous extensions.
+The default behavior ``--overhangs`` can be disabled in favor of a more conservative approach ``--no-overhangs``, where only base calls greater than the 5' mate start and less than the 3' mate start positions (i.e. within the insert) are related.

 Relate: Output files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^